VF Corp (VFC)

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, VF Corp’s ROIC has unfortunately decreased significantly.
+Unfortunately, VF Corp’s ROIC has decreased significantly over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

-11. Key Takeaways from VF Corp’s Q3 Results
+10. Key Takeaways from VF Corp’s Q4 Results

 It was good to see VF Corp beat analysts’ EPS expectations this quarter.
-We were also happy its revenue narrowly outperformed Wall Street’s estimates.
+We were also happy its revenue outperformed Wall Street’s estimates.
+On the other hand, its revenue guidance for next quarter missed.
 Overall, this print had some key positives.
-The stock traded up 5% to $17.43 immediately after reporting.
+The stock traded up 5.8% to $21.45 immediately following the results.

 We see the value of companies helping consumers, but in the case of VF Corp, we’re out.
-For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its Forecasted free cash flow margin suggests the company will have more capital to invest or return to shareholders next year, the downside is its constant currency sales performance has disappointed.
-On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.
+First off, its revenue growth was weak over the last five years.
+On top of that, VF Corp’s constant currency sales performance has disappointed, and its declining EPS over the last five years makes it a less attractive asset to the public markets.

-VF Corp’s P/E ratio based on the next 12 months is 21.6x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+VF Corp’s P/E ratio based on the next 12 months is 21.9x.
+This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.